Available Timelines (sorted by category):

 "The history of the great conflict between good and evil, from the time it first began in heaven to the final overthrow of rebellion and the total eradication of sin, is...a demonstration of God's unchanging love."
 Patriarchs and Prophets, page 33

-In short, Jesus created the Earth as a totally sin-free place that was full of peace, but sin came and all that peace left.
-Jesus then left His peace-filled home to rescue us from the results of sin and to return the Earth to it's original sin-free peace, and to return to us the gift sin had taken away, the gift of peace and everlasting life.
+But this story actually began long before Jesus was born here on earth, because Jesus was not created.
+He is the Creator of all created things.
+He is God.
+(John 1:1-18) In short, Jesus created the Earth as a totally sin-free place that was full of peace and joy, but sin came and all that peace and joy left.
+Jesus then left His peace-filled home to rescue us from the results of sin.
+He came and died the death we deserved to die.
+He came to return the Earth to it's original sin-free joy, and to return to us the gift that sin had taken away, the gift of peace and everlasting life.
+The details that we know are amazing.
+Below is a summary of those.

 View the What is the Gospel? video (about 4 minutes long).